jsdelivr/jsdelivr/README.md

 Load multiple files with single HTTP request
 --------------------------------------------

-Load multiple project using the lastest version of the main file:
+Load multiple projects using the lastest version of the main file:

 `//cdn.jsdelivr.net/g/abaaso,ace,alloyui`